alexott/cassandra-dse-playground/README.md

 * `driver-1.x` - samples that use DSE Java driver 1.x (mostly compatible with DataStax Java driver 3.x);
-* `driver-2.x` - samples that use DSE Java driver 2.x (mostly compatible with DataStax Java driver 4.x);
+* `driver-4.x` - samples that use DataStax Java driver 2.x (mostly compatible with DSE Java driver 2.x);
 * `spark-dse` - samples that use DSE Analytics (should be mostly compatible with OSS Spark, but there are some differences, like, support for DSE Direct Join for data frames);